Home > Speed Camera Types > Gatso Speed Camera

 Points and Penalties

-The absolute minimum penalty for being caught speeding on the UK's roads increased 66.7% in July 2013 from £60 to £100 fine.
-A minimum of 3 penalty points will also be added to your licence.
+The absolute minimum penalty for being caught speeding on the UK's roads is a fine of £100.
+A minimum of 3 penalty points will also be added to your driving licence.

 However, depending on the road speed limit and your actual recorded speed in the speeding offence a court summons may be generated in place of the Notice of Intended Prosecution (NIP) through the post with the code SP10, SP20, SP30, SP40 or SP50.
 Read more about speeding fines.